Are you facing charges for assault and battery in the state of Ohio?

 Need a Columbus Battery Attorney?
 Contact Our Law Firm Today

-Whether they need help fighting back against a domestic violence charge or an aggravated assault charge, the people of Columbus know they can count on the law firm of Koenig & Owen, LLC.
+Whether they need help fighting back against a domestic violence charge or an aggravated assault charge, the people of Columbus know they can count on the law firm of James D. Owen, LLC.
 Our team of lawyers has the legal skill and statutory knowledge needed to handle just about any case.
 Reach out to us today to learn more about how we can defend you against your criminal charge.